Toiletry bag

-A toiletry bag (also called a toiletry kit, dopp kit, bathroom bag, ditty bag, sponge bag, toilet bag, personal hygiene kit, amenity kit, travel kit, or washkit) is a portable container—usually a pouch with a drawstring or zippered closure—that holds body hygiene and toiletry supplies such as toothbrush and toothpaste, dental floss, cotton swabs, deodorant, nail clippers, tweezers, soap, shaving supplies, hairbrush, contact lenses and feminine products.
+A toiletry bag (also called a toiletry kit, dopp kit, bathroom bag, ditty bag, sponge bag, toilet bag, personal hygiene kit, amenity kit, travel kit, washkit, or soapbag) is a portable container—usually a pouch with a drawstring or zippered closure—that holds body hygiene and toiletry supplies such as toothbrush and toothpaste, dental floss, cotton swabs, deodorant, nail clippers, tweezers, soap, shaving supplies, hairbrush, contact lenses and feminine products.
 Toiletry bags are most often used for traveling and in living circumstances where permanent shelves and cupboards are unavailable for use.

 Toiletry bags vary widely in size, but most are designed to be stored within a primary bag such as a backpack or suitcase.
 Designs range from simple plastic pouches to high-quality leather kits to roll-up bags that fold out for easy access.
 Toiletry bags are usually purchased separately from the supplies, which are added by the consumer; however, many companies from e-commerce websites to convenience stores also sell simple pre-packed toiletry kits.